 Profile of the study programme

 The study programme in economics focuses on the analysis and evaluation of economic, social and development policies.
 Important aspects are, for instance, the optimal regulation of markets and the interaction between the public and private sectors.
-The curriculum comprises both economic theory and data-based (i.e. empirical) methods for investigating economically and socially relevant issues and developing economic or politicy recommendations for action.
+The curriculum comprises both economic theory and data-based (i.e. empirical) methods to investigate economically and socially relevant issues and to develope policy recommendations.

-Students in the MA programme in economics may acquire specific qualifiers, i.e. either a specialisation in a specific field (called «option») or a double degree, as well as the distinction «Bilingual curriculum».
-The module based course offer provides a lot of flexibility and varies w.r.t. the desired qualifier.
+Students in the master programme in economics may acquire specific qualifiers, i.e. either a specialisation in a specific field (called «option») or a double degree, as well as the distinction «Bilingual curriculum, French/German».
+The course offer provides a lot of flexibility and varies w.r.t. the desired qualifier.

 Graduates receive two diplomas, one from the home and partner university, respectively.
 The acquisition of the double degree and the multilingual nature of the programme give proof of being well equipped for an international work environment.